source-foundry/FilterListManager/DEFINITIONS.md

 - `MES-1.txt` = `MES-1`
 - `Serbian (Latin).txt` = `Serbian (Latin)`

-The plugin provides support for empty lines to improve readability and organization of the document.
+The plugin provides support for empty lines in the body of the text file to improve readability and organization of the document.
 Use as many empty lines as you need in the definition file to format it however it is most helpful for sharing and maintenance of the definitions.

 ### Glyph names